ParoaPe/CTF/L3/DownUnderCTF/2022-DownUnderCTF.md

 ![X category](https://img.shields.io/badge/category-OSINT-blue.svg)
 ![X points](https://img.shields.io/badge/points-50-green.svg)

-**Challenge Description:** What a nice spot to have a picnic, EXAMINE the image and discover where this was taken.
+**Challenge Description :** What a nice spot to have a picnic, EXAMINE the image and discover where this was taken.

 ### Approach